gaurav-chawla-2/ERA-V4/Session-10/README.md

-# ResNet50 Mini-ImageNet Training
+# ResNet50 Tiny-ImageNet-200 Training

-A clean, single-file implementation for training ResNet50 on the Mini-ImageNet dataset with automatic learning rate optimization using ATOM optimizer.
+A clean, single-file implementation for training ResNet50 on the Tiny-ImageNet-200 dataset with automatic learning rate optimization using ATOM optimizer.

 ## 🎯 Features